liujianmisaka/RendererDemo/README.md

 # dev log

+[ 2023-11-13 ] Merge current work and think about the next plan.

-[ 2023-10-29 ] Add basic abstract RHI and OpenGL RHI.
+[ 2023-10-31 ] Add basic abstract RHI and OpenGL RHI.

 [ 2023-10-29 ] Add a simple GLFW event delegater.